Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 It is not possible to just increase that number because the XKBState field is only 16 bits long and there are no bits left that could be used.
-Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible @xkblimitation.\
+Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible. @xkblimitation

 #align(
   center, [#figure(